spsforks/SCons-scons-wiki/ReleaseHOWTO/SimplifiedReleaseProcedure.md

 | content/releases/release-###.rst | add an announcement |

-* Commit the above changes to hg and push.
+* Commit the above changes to git and push.
 * Update Sourceforge:
    * set default downloads for each win/linux/mac etc. appropriately, using the "info" link on the right of each download.
 * Update Tigris: